 Looker is the right choice for customers who need:

 - Governance for key metric definitions

-- Robust data access permissions and security
+- Robust data access permissions

 - Sharing, scheduling, and alerting